 - Do you want to earn points to redeem for domestic flights (or international flights, when overseas travel becomes possible again)?

-- Are you already a member of the Velocity Frequent Flyer program, or are you keen to join?
+- Are you already a member of the Velocity Frequent Flyer program, or keen to join?

-A frequent flyer credit card might not be the best option if you rarely pay off the balance, only plan to use your credit card occasionally or if you want to redeem points for other things like cash back, gift cards and shopping vouchers.
-As a rewards-based card, it’s a good idea to bear in mind that the costs of owning and using these types of credit cards can quickly cancel out the benefits of some frequent flyer offers.
-Check out Canstar’s hints and tips on rewards programs.
+A frequent flyer credit card might not be the best option if you rarely pay off your credit card balance in full, only plan to use your credit card occasionally or want to redeem points for other things like cash back, gift cards and shopping vouchers, rather than flights.

 What to look out for in a frequent flyer credit card

-There are a few things you should consider when comparing frequent flyer credit cards to find which product is best for you.
+There are a few things you may want to consider when comparing frequent flyer credit cards to find which product is best for you.
 Some of these include:

-- Earn rate on points – check the rate at which points are earned for each dollar spent.
+- Earn rate on points – check the rate at which you can earn points for each dollar you spend on the card.

 - Annual fee – consider the annual fee on the card and whether or not it is worth the rewards you expect to earn on the card each year.

 - Star Ratings – Canstar’s Research team gives credit card products a Star Rating from one to five based on their costs and features.
 You might like to consider this when comparing frequent flyer credit cards.